tpb1908/Notes/_posts/2017-08-06-Haskell-Notes.md

 f . g = \x -> f (g x)
 ```

-`f` must take as its parameter a value that has the same tpe as `g`'s return value.
+`f` must take as its parameter a value that has the same type as `g`'s return value.

 One of the uses for function composition is making functions on the fly to pass to other functions,
 which is often cleaner and more concise than lambdas.